RaphaelManke/fzi-iota-showcase/docs/showcase.md

 # Requirements

-The showcase shoudl show which problems can (only) be solved with IOTA.
+The showcase should show which problems can (only) be solved with IOTA.

 Important aspects are: